Bowie Police Department uses drones to free up officers' time

 While this new technology has its benefits, Stanley stressed the importance of evaluating usage limits, mass surveillance, and cost during a panel conducted in August in response to the drone program in Montgomery County.

 The entrance to the police department, pictured Nov.
-14, 2024, is located at Bowie City.
+14, 2024, is located at Bowie City Hall.
 Catherine Hollingsworth/The Bowie Sun

 The Montgomery County Police Department’s drone program operates on a larger scale, aiding police districts in Silver Spring and Wheaton.
 It can even deploy drones while a 911 call is in progress.
 Since the launch of the program in 2023, 1,000 flights have been completed, Montgomery police announced earlier this year.